Kimberlé Crenshaw: Origins of the concept

+Crenshaw's arguments

 Crenshaw's focus on intersectionality is how the law responds to issues that include gender and race discrimination.
 The particular challenge in law is that anti-discrimination laws look at gender and race separately.
 Consequently, African-American women and other women of color who experience overlapping forms of discrimination are left with no justice.
 Anti-discrimination laws and the justice system's attempt to remedy discrimination are limited and operate on a singular axis, only accounting for one identity at a time.
 A complete and understandable definition has not been written in the law; therefore, when the issues of intersectionality are presented in a court of law, if one form of discrimination cannot be proved without the other, then there is no law broken.
 The law defines discrimination as unfair treatment based on a certain identity.
 When enforcing the law, justice goes by the definition, and if discrimination cannot be proven based on a single identity, such as sex, then no crime has been committed.

-Crenshaw often refers to DeGraffenreid v.
+Crenshaw has referred to DeGraffenreid v.
 General Motors in writing, interviews, and lectures.
 In DeGraffenreid v.
 General Motors, a group of African-American women argued they received compound discrimination, excluding them from employment opportunities.
 They contended that although women were eligible for office and secretarial jobs, such positions were only offered to white women, barring African-American women from seeking employment in the company.
 The courts weighed the allegations of race and gender discrimination separately, finding that the employment of African-American male factory workers disproved racial discrimination, and the employment of white female office workers disproved gender discrimination.
 Accordingly, the court declined to consider compound discrimination and dismissed the case.

-Crenshaw also discusses intersectionality in connection to her experience as part of the 1991 legal team for Anita Hill, the woman who accused then-Supreme Court nominee Clarence Thomas of sexual harassment.
+Crenshaw has also discussed intersectionality in connection to her experience as part of the 1991 legal team for Anita Hill, the woman who accused then-Supreme Court nominee Clarence Thomas of sexual harassment.
 The case drew two crowds expressing contrasting views: white feminists in support of Hill and the opposing members of the African-American community that supported Clarence Thomas.
 The two lines of the argument focused on the rights of women and Hill's experience of being violated as a woman, on the one hand, and on the other, the appeal to forgive Thomas or turn a blind eye to his conduct due to his opportunity to become only the second African American to serve on the United States Supreme Court.